Christmas holidays across Bel Paese? Here are the most beautiful Christmas villages in Italy to visit during the most magical holidays of the year!

 For lovers of wellness and relaxation, the Frasassi Spa is a must.
 Finally, the nearby hamlet of Pierosara is also worth a visit, to which a curious local legend is linked.

-For Christmas, Genga organises the world's most giant Living Crib: it covers an area of about 3000 square metres extending inside the Frasassi Gorge up to the Valadier Temple.
-About 300 figures for a truly spectacular event.
-It is on 26 December and 2 January.
+For Christmas, it's tradition in Genga organizing the world's biggest Living Crib: it covers an area of about 3000 square metres extending inside the Frasassi Gorge up to the Valadier Temple, a truly spectacular event involving hundreds of actors.

 3. Leonessa (Rieti, Lazio)